 Jay Coakley, the leading sociologist of sport, has documented the “sport-as-mobility myth” — the belief, disproportionately common in Black communities, that athletic achievement is the most reliable path to economic success (Coakley, Sports in Society — Issues and Controversies, 12th edition, McGraw-Hill, 2015).

-This belief persists not because of evidence but because the evidence against it is drowned out by the visibility of the exceptions.
-Every Black boy sees LeBron James on television.
-He does not see the 99.75% of his peers who played the same sport, with the same dedication, and are now working jobs that have nothing to do with basketball.
+The belief persists not because of evidence but because the evidence against it gets drowned out by the visibility of the exceptions.
+LeBron James appears on television for every Black boy to see, while the 99.75% of his peers who played the same sport with the same dedication and now work jobs that have nothing to do with basketball stay invisible.
 Survivorship bias — the illusion created when you only see the winners — has convinced an entire community that the exception is the rule.

 What Does Your Real-World Intelligence Look Like?